AustinLimanek/reading-notes/code102/class03.md

 > git add *

-which is different that what we have uses:
+which is different than whan we have uses:
 > git add .

 I don't know the difference between these two, if there is one.